p1xelHer0/dotfiles/README.md

  # -- p1xelHer0-dotfiles

- # dotfiles to setup my dev env on macOS
+ # dotfiles to setup my dev env on macOS - and Arch Linux, soon!
  # I use symlinks from ~/dotfiles to the applications I use for configuration

  # ~/dotfiles/conf contains all the configuration